lfoppiano/streamlit-pdf-viewer/README.md

 ### Annotation format

-The annotations format has been derived from the [Grobid's coordinate formats](https://grobid.readthedocs.io/en/latest/Coordinates-in-PDF/), which are described as a list of "bounding boxes".
+The annotation format has been derived from the [Grobid's coordinate formats](https://grobid.readthedocs.io/en/latest/Coordinates-in-PDF/), which are described as a list of "bounding boxes".
-The annotations are expressed as a dictionary of six elements, the page, x and y indicate the top left point.
-The color can be expressed following the html CSS convention.
+The annotations are expressed as a dictionary of six elements; the page, x and y indicate the top left point.
+The `color` can be expressed following the HTML CSS convention.
+The `border` style also follow the HTML conventions limited to these values: `solid`, `dashed`, `dotted`, `double`, `groove`, `ridge`, `inset`, `outset`.
+Any other value will result in the default value: `solid`.

+Annotation unique identifiers are expressed by the `id` field, if `id` is not specified, an identifier will be generated during rendering.
+Furthermore, the HTML identifier will be generated as `#annotation-{annotation.id}`.

-Here an example:
+Here is an example:

 ```json
 [